-2016 AIP Funding
+2017 AIP Funding

 The Dover AIP is funded for purposes of Section 162(m) of the Code, by the achievement of an earnings per share ("EPS") goal, as determined under the Dover AIP.
 Achievement of Dover's EPS target allows maximum bonuses to be paid, subject to the negative discretion of the Dover Compensation Committee in determining the final bonuses.
 Achievement below the target reduces the bonus pool by 1% for every 1% below target; achievement above target does not increase the bonus pool.
-Taking into account the impact of businesses acquired during 2016, Dover's 2016 EPS target was \$3.95.
-Dover achieved adjusted EPS, determined on the basis described above, of \$3.25 so bonuses were available to be paid at a level below maximum.
+The final 2017 AIP funding pool achievement has not been determined as of the date of this filing.
+The Company expects the Dover Compensation Committee to make such determination in February 2018.

-2016 AIP Financial Results Performance
+2017 AIP Financial Results Performance

-The actual bonuses paid for 2016 were below target based on business results.
 Targets under the Dover AIP are set at the segment level for Dover's segment NEOs such as Mr. Somasundaram.
-The financial targets listed below were utilized to determine the 50% of Mr. Somasundaram's bonus tied to financial results.
+The financial targets listed below will be utilized to determine the 60% of Mr. Somasundaram's bonus tied to financial results.
+Mr. Somasundaram's achievement of financial performance criteria for 2017 has not been determined as of the date of this filing.
+The Company expects the Dover Compensation Committee to make such determination in February 2018.

-2016 7 2016 Targets Results
+203 2017 Targets 2017 Results

-• In \$ millions
+In \$ millions

-Sales EBIT(1) Sales EBIT(1)
+Sales EBITDA(1) Sales EBITDA(1)

-Dover Energy-Sivasankaran Somasundaram 1,360 195 1,108 55
+Dover Energy-Sivasankaran Somasundaram 1,270 276 -

-(1) EBIT refers to earnings before interest and taxes.
+(1) EBITDA refers to earnings before interest, taxes, depreciation and amortization.

-2016 AIP Individual Strategic Objective Performance
+2017 AIP Individual Strategic Objective Performance

-Each of Dover's NEOs, including Mr. Somasundaram, had unique strategic objectives that were utilized to determine the remaining 50% of their annual incentive.
+For 2017, each of Dover's NEOs, including Mr. Somasundaram, had unique strategic objectives that will be utilized to determine 40% of their annual incentive.
 Dover's CEO developed strategic goals for his direct reports, including Mr. Somasundaram, which focused on measurable accomplishments in their individual areas of responsibility that would also benefit Dover's stockholders over the long term.
-The Dover Compensation Committee determined that in 2016, pursuant to his individual strategic goals, Mr. Somasundaram did an excellent job of managing through the downturn in the energy sector, exiting the year with a solid operating margin and retaining key talent throughout the segment and that the efficiencies created throughout the segment would position it for future growth as the market recovers.
+The Dover Compensation Committee has not determined Mr. Somasundaram's achievement of his individual strategic goals as of the date of this filing.
+The Company expects the Dover Compensation Committee to make such determination in February 2018.

-2016 AIP Target Performance and Payout
+2017 AIP Target Performance and Payout